shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     - form field option `currency` is now rendered with `appendix_block` block (inside span tag) instead of plain text

 - update your project to use refactored Elasticsearch related classes ([#1622](https://github.com/shopsys/shopsys/pull/1622))
+    - Phing targets related to Elasticsearch were renamed, change usages
+        - `product-search-create-structure` was removed, use `elasticsearch-index-create`
+        - `product-search-delete-structure` was removed, use `elasticsearch-index-delete`
+        - `product-search-export-products` was removed, use `elasticsearch-export`
+        - `product-search-migrate-structure` was removed, use `elasticsearch-index-migrate`
+        - `product-search-recreate-structure` was removed, use `elasticsearch-index-recreate`
+        - `test-product-search-create-structure` was removed, use `test-elasticsearch-index-create`
+        - `test-product-search-delete-structure` was removed, use `test-elasticsearch-index-delete`
+        - `test-product-search-export-products` was removed, use `test-elasticsearch-export`
+        - `test-product-search-recreate-structure` was removed, use `test-elasticsearch-index-recreate`
     - update `config/services/cron.yml` if you have registered products export by yourself

         ```diff